Everything You Need to Know About Kava Before Trying It

 You should avoid kava if you have severe anxiety or depression, Parkinson's, and if you're about to operate machinery (like a car, for instance—don't kava and drive), recommends Tynan.
-And kava should be avoided by "people with epilepsy, any seizure disorder, schizophrenia, or bipolar depression," says McCrae.
+And kava should be avoided by "people with epilepsy, any seizure disorder, schizophrenia, or bipolar depression," says McCrea.

 How Long Can You Take It?

 You shouldn't take kava as a daily supplement—even advocates of kava agree about that.
 "If you're depending on these relatively higher doses of kava regularly, it's time to get down to the bigger question anyway: what stressors in your life, and/or your reaction to them, are so great that you need daily self-medication—even if it's with a medicinal plant?" says Tynan.
 "Just like other herbs and pharmaceuticals, the drug or supplement is not the fix; it does not actually address or correct the underlying issue."

 "When I work with patients with anxiety, it's important to look at the individual, how anxiety is presenting for them, their particular symptoms, and to understand why these symptoms are arising," says Chadwick.
 "If indicated for the individual person and presentation, I may prescribe kava short-term or in combination with other herbs to reduce symptoms temporarily while the underlying causes are addressed."